camunda/camunda-docs/docs/apis-tools/zeebe-api/gateway-service.md

 - Not all active elements in the given process instance are mapped to the elements in the target process definition
 - A mapping instruction changes the type of an element or event
 - A mapping instruction changes the implementation of a task
+- A mapping instruction detaches a boundary event from an active element
 - A mapping instruction refers to an unsupported element (i.e. some elements will be supported later on)
 - A mapping instruction refers to element in unsupported scenarios.
   (i.e. migrating active elements with event subscriptions will be supported later on)
+- Multiple mapping instructions target the same boundary event

 ## `PublishMessage` RPC